 From India, New%20Delhi

-Since the employer is threatening the employee with charges of theft of data, it is mandatory to report the issue IMMEDIATELY to the police station, stating clearly that since you have tendered resignation, your employer is wrongly threatening to put charges of data theft to hold you.
-Whoever (you or the employer) lodges a complaint before the police station first will have an advantage if charges of theft are leveled.
+Since the employer is threatening the employee with charges of data theft, it is mandatory to report the issue immediately to the police station.
+Clearly state that since you have tendered your resignation, your employer is wrongly threatening to press charges of data theft to hold you.
+Whoever (you or the employer) lodges a complaint with the police station first will have an advantage if charges of theft are leveled.

 Simply send a resignation letter through registered post (if you have not already) and also tell your employer not to threaten you with data theft illegally.
 If required, and I advise, you can get this letter drafted by a competent lawyer.